-Moving away to college is tough – it can even be scary for some.
-For most, it is the first time leaving the comfort of home and it is the beginning of a new journey.
+Moving away to college can be tough – it can be scary for some.
+For most, it is the first time leaving the comfort of home, and it is the beginning of a new journey.
 Oftentimes, going away to college means leaving behind long-established friends, family, and sometimes boyfriends or girlfriends.
 Even so, college is an exciting and adventurous time in a person’s life.
 It is a new beginning, full of fun, challenges, and experiences.

 If going Greek is not for you, there are various clubs on college campuses where you can meet people.
-Joining a club is a great way to meet people because most clubs are interest-based; so if you like bowling, you can join your college’s bowling club (or start one up!) and meet people who enjoy bowling as well.
+Joining a club is a way to meet people since most clubs are interest-based; so if you like bowling, you can join your college’s bowling club (or start one up!) and meet people who enjoy bowling as well.